 - Financial advisors.
 Financial advisors offer the most investment advice to investors.
 They’ll look over your financial goals and explain how each investment option and decision fits with those goals.
 Of all investment options, financial advisors charge the most for their services.
 As investing can get complicated, the fees charged by financial advisors can sometimes be worth it.
 However, since it isn’t too difficult, a financial advisor is unlikely to be worth the money in this instance.

 - Banks.
 Investing through your bank grants you the convenience of having all of your financial instruments (e.g. checking account, savings account, mortgage, line of credit, and investments) in one place.
 The problem is that banks tend to charge high fees without providing the level of service that, say, a financial advisor offers.
 So other than the convenience factor, banks might not provide a level of service good enough to justify the extra expense you’ll incur.

 What should I do now?

-Ready to invest in the Financial Times Stock Exchange 100 Index?
+Ready to get started?
 If so, simply head over to your chosen platform’s website, select the investment product you wish to buy (an ETF, individual stocks, or a mutual fund), and click buy.
 After you have invested your money, you’ll want to keep up-to-speed on any news affecting the UK economy, so you can react to market events to preserve your capital and make bigger profits.

 Try some of our investment courses for beginners